DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 _Who would think..._

-_The foreign gods hero would ask for a favour._
+_The sidhes hero would ask for a favour._

 It was an obscure message.
 Same as Reiren, he couldn't completely understand the meaning behind it.